moccbc/learn-nvim/content/101/installation.md

 # Installing Neovim

-I will show some install methods you can try to get Neovim's latest stable version, `v0.11.2`.
-That was released on `May 30, 2025`.
+I will show some install methods you can try to get Neovim's latest stable version, `v0.11.3`.
+Released on `July 12, 2025`.

 To avoid compatibility issues with "modern plugins" make sure you are on the latest stable.
-That said, a good number of popular plugins still [support v0.9.5](../blog/plugins-for-nvim-v09).
+That said, a good number of popular plugins can still [work in v0.9.5](../blog/plugins-for-nvim-v09).
 And plugins that are compatible with Vim 8 should work just fine in Vim and Neovim.

 ## Windows